Towards the quantum exceptional series: Introduction

 \begin{conjecture}[Quantum semisimplicity] There is an open dense subset $U \subset \mathbb{C}^2$ for which the Cauchy completion of $\mathsf{QExc}_{\mathbb{C},v,w}$, for $(v,w) \in U$, is semisimple. \end{conjecture}

 We expect that it's enough to assume that $[k \lambda + \ell]$ is nonzero for all integers $k$ and $\ell$ (in particular, $v$ is not a root of unity).

 To justify the definition of the $\mathsf{QExc}$ we have the following theorems, which we can summarize as saying that under some mild assumptions, any trivalent ribbon category where the $n$-box space has dimension at most $1,0,1,1,5$ for $n=0,1,2,3,4$ satisfies a version of \eqref{eq:QEJac-w}.
 Furthermore, again under some mild assumptions, \eqref{eq:QEJac-w} implies \eqref{eq:QESq-w} and \eqref{eq:QECross-w}.
+To allow for more general statements, we use another set of variables, $(v,\alpha)$ in place of $(v,w)$ above, at the cost of messier formulas.

 \begin{definition} A \emph{trivalent ribbon} category $(\cC, X, \tau)$ is a ribbon category~$\mathcal{C}$ over~$R$ with an object~$X$ where \begin{itemize} \item the 1-box space is zero, and \item the 0-, 2-, and 3-box spaces are rank 1 free $R$-modules generated by the empty diagram, the strand, and a `trivalent vertex' $\tau \in \cC(3)$ respectively, \end{itemize} such that \begin{itemize} \item the category is generated as a ribbon category by $\tau$, \item the value of the circle is a non-zero multiple~$d$ of the empty diagram, and \item the value of the bigon is a non-zero multiple~$b$ of the strand. \end{itemize} \end{definition}